mikebrady/dacquery/README.md

 #### BUILD FROM SOURCE
 **Note:** As an alternative to building from source, Dacquery is available as a Docker image on the [Docker Hub](https://hub.docker.com/r/mikebrady/dacquery).

 To build from source, execute the following commands.
-Superuser priviliges may be needed for the `make install` step to succeed.
+Superuser privileges may be needed for the `make install` step to succeed.
 ```
 $ git clone https://github.com/mikebrady/dacquery.git
 $ cd dacquery